rithinch/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A sophisticated version of a tic-tac-toe game in python 3.
+#Author: Rithin Chalumuri
+#Version: 1.0

+The classic tic-tac-toe game programmed in python with different computer levels.
+Additional features include, 2 player game, and saving the game.
+The AI used is explained here; http://rithinch.weebly.com/blog/artificial-intelligence-within-tic-tac-toe